Y-Shcheholskyy/graalpy.github.io/docs/graalpy-embedded/reference/Native_Images.md

 ---
 layout: page
-title: Native GraalPy Executables
+title: Native GraalPy Images
-permalink: /graalpy-embedded/reference/native-executables/
+permalink: /graalpy-embedded/reference/native-images/
+toc: true
 ---

-# Native GraalPy Executables
+# Native GraalPy Images

 Python is a large language.
 "Batteries included" has long been a core tenet of CPython.